estkae/HR_project/README.md

 ![](images/ROC.png)

 **Evaluation:** When TPR = 75% then the FPR is 22%.
-The true positive rate determines the percentage of employees that are active who are who are correctly identified as a good fit.
+The true positive rate determines the percentage of employees that are active who are correctly identified as a good fit.
 At the same time, this has a FPR of nearly .25 meaning that roughly one in four times we incorrectly warn an employee of being a good fit when they are actually not performing well.